 If your doctor prescribes hydrocodone for you, you can take steps to avoid serious complications from hydrocodone addiction.
 First, though, you must understand why and how hydrocodone becomes addictive and the signs and symptoms of hydrocodone addiction.

-Hydrocodone is an opioid.
-It is part of a class of drugs known as narcotic analgesics.
-These drugs connect to opioid receptors, which are proteins in the brain and spinal cord.
-Opioids interfere with pain signals heading to the brain.
-Hydrocodone instead creates feelings of euphoria and drowsiness.
+Hydrocodone is an opioid in a class of drugs known as narcotic analgesics.
+These drugs connect to proteins in the brain and spinal cord called opioid receptors.

 - dizziness or lightheadedness